lansinghd/ADVi3pp-User-Manual/README.md

 * Based on **Marlin 1.1.8** (stock Wanhao firmwares are based on Marlin 1.1.4)
 * New redesigned LCD screens
 * Access on the LCD display to more printer parameters like Feedrate, Acceleration and Jerk settings
-* Tuning of the X, Y, and Z motors and of the extruder
+* Tuning of the X, Y, and Z motors as well as the extruder motor
 * Temperature graphs
 * 3 preheat presets
 * 5 points manual bed leveling